AsJayTee/Hack4Good-2025/management/README.md

 This system is desiged to support admins working in Muhammadiyah Welfare Home (MWH), providing them with an easy-to-use website to manage the web-based Minimart and Voucher System in MWH.

- Built with [React], it provides an intuitive interface for managing data, performing CRUD operations, and interacting with backend APIs.
+ Built with React, it provides an intuitive interface for managing data, performing CRUD operations, and interacting with backend APIs.

 ---